alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_intro.md

 # struct_pack Introduction

 struct_pack is a serialization library featuring zero-cost abstraction as well as usability.
-In struct_pack, the serialization or deserialization of one complex structure could easily be done in a single line of code, without any DSL, macro, or template to be defined. struct_pack supports the serialization of C++ structures through compile-time reflection and its performance is significantly better than protobuf and msgpack (see the benchmark section for details).
+In struct_pack, the serialization or deserialization of one **aggregated** structure could easily be done in a single line of code, without any DSL, macro, or template to be defined. struct_pack also support use marco for custom reflection of non-aggregated struct. struct_pack supports the serialization of C++ structures through compile-time reflection and its performance is significantly better than protobuf and msgpack (see the benchmark section for details).

 Below, we show the basic usage of struct_pack with a simple object as an example.